 This Strawberry Rhubarb Sauce is simple to make, and there’s no refined sugar added!
 Instead, you can use either maple syrup or honey which both make for an incredible flavor pairing with this dynamite duo.
 The sweetness of the strawberries tempers the tangy nature of rhubarb so you don’t need quite as much sweetener either.
 This sauce keeps well for days in the fridge, and it’s perfect over my Homemade Coconut Ice Cream.
 Or try it with your favorite creamy yogurt topped with my Maple Cinnamon Granola.

 Have you ever eaten raw rhubarb?
 Well… I wouldn’t recommend taking a very big bite that’s for sure!
 My Grandpa used to think it was so funny to initiate each of his grandkids into rhubarb by feeding it to us raw.
-It’s incredibly sour, and he would be laughing so hard at our puckered up faces that he’d pretty much fall to his knees with mirth!
+It’s incredibly sour, and he laughed so hard at our puckered-up faces that he’d pretty much fall to his knees with mirth!

 - Rhubarb – can usually be found at a regular grocery store during the spring to early summer months.
 And you can definitely find it at your local farmer’s market or maybe you have a neighbor that would be happy to get rid of some!
 You can sometimes find rhubarb plants at a farmers market and you could add this to your flower beds.
 It pretty much takes care of itself and will reward you with loads of rhubarb.